 #5.
 Focus on Getting Your Foot in the Door First

 If you really want to boost your chances of getting a job, you should first try to get your foot in the door.
 The first break is important.
 Unless you get your first break in the industry, you can’t build the work experience that you’ll need to negotiate better job or career opportunities.

 #6.
 Also Target Regional Job Websites

 Don’t make potential job search mistakes like many others do.
 While it’s always advisable to submit your resume to the major job boards, it’s also a useful recommendation not to ignore regional job sites.
 Try to find jobs in your own location by visiting job sites that focus on a specific region.

 Have a look at the Riley Guide

 Getting a temporary job is always better than sitting unemployed.
 Since these are really lean times, you shouldn’t completely ignore temporary jobs.
 Many companies hire candidates for temporarily.
 If it’s one with a potential employer, you should grab it quickly.
 Who knows when this temporary job can turn into a full-time job position.
 Just give your 100 percent to whatever job you take up and try to showcase your most essential and unique skills.

-Finally, ensure you're not making any mistakes by reading the Top 5 Job Search Blunders.
+Finally, ensure you're not making any mistakes by reading the Top 5 Job Search Blunders